Genetic architecture of microbial behaviors, adaptation, and evolution

 A cross-genomic approach for systematic mapping of phenotypic traits to genes.

 Genome Research 2004 Jan; 14(1):109-15.
-PDF

 Jim K, Parmar K, Singh M, Tavazoie S